MeiSign/Fillable/README.md

 ### Install as Standalone Service
 1. Download the latest Fillable Version
 2. Extract the archive to your Webserver
-3. Enter the bin directory from terminal
+3. Enter the `bin` directory from terminal
-4. Make the start script executable with 'chmod +x fillable'
+4. Make the start script executable with `chmod +x fillable`
-4. Start Fillable with the './fillable' command
+4. Start Fillable with the `./fillable` command

 You can access the Fillable Webbackend now with your browser on port 9000.